Defense

 FOBs allow militaries to project their presence beyond well-established and protected installations.
 While these locations enable force projection, they expose personnel to more significant dangers.
 Maintaining aerial surveillance in these locations is essential.
 Tethered drones are excellent at detecting and preventing attacks and intrusions.

-Captive aerostats are excellent in the same roles as tethered drones but at a much larger scale due to their size and cost.
-Border protection, FOB security, and providing tactical communications are valid use cases for captive aerostats.
+Captive aerostats are performant in the same roles as tethered drones but at a much larger scale due to their size and cost.
+ISR applications such as Border protection, FOB security, and providing tactical communications are valid use cases for captive aerostats.

 Big aerostat on the ground in a desertic landscape

 In addition to the extensive runway and tarmac, the facility has a vast infrastructure covering over 70 square kilometers.
-There is too much area for tethered drones to effectively cover with multiple entry points and a long perimeter wall.
+Tethered drones cannot effectively cover such an area with multiple entry points and a long perimeter wall.

-Captive aerostats are more than capable of monitoring such an extensive facility.
+A tethered aerostat is more than capable of monitoring such an extensive facility.
 Given the size of Bagram, there is no need for aerial surveillance assets to maintain stealth.
-With dozens of square kilometers of space on the base, the facility offers plenty of room for the logistical footprint aerostats require.
-The airbase is a textbook location for captive aerostat employment.
+The base is wide enough with vast facilities to offer plenty of room for the logistical footprint aerostats require.

-Tethered drone systems excel when end-users need mobility and rapidly deployable observation platforms.
-Captive balloons are best employed where the need for long-duration surveillance and heavy payloads is combined with locations that can support their logistics footprint.
+Tethered drone systems excel when end-users need mobility and rapidly deployable observation platforms for tactical ISR operations.
+Tethered aerostat is best employed where the need for long-duration surveillance and heavy payloads is combined with locations that can support their logistics footprint.
 In many cases, combining these platforms provides the best coverage without sacrificing flexibility.
 Together, tethered drones and captive aerostats help to build one of the best ISR pictures possible.

 If you enjoyed this content and want to be the first to hear about our latest news, sign up for our newsletter!